🌿 LAI Generation

 - Individual regional data: output_base_dir/lai (separate files per region)

-B - STAC Catalog & AWS Pipeline
+B - STAC Catalog & AWS/Azure Pipeline

-Step 2: Define Your Configuration
+Step 1: Define Your Configuration

-Here's an example of how you'd process a multiple years of Morocco data at 20m resolution (Save as config.yaml
+Here's an example of how you'd process a multiple years of Morocco data at 20m resolution (Save as config.yaml):

 date_ranges: